 Maintain a Vigorous Investigator-Initiated Research Portfolio: The innovativeness and problem-solving of individual investigators are crucial for research progress.
 Therefore, the NIDDK will maintain funding of investigator-initiated grants at the highest possible level.
 We will also maximize our investments by supporting cross-cutting science that is broadly applicable to many disease-specific research issues.
 Examples include identification of biomarkers that can aid in the diagnosis of disease and in the assessment of new treatments in clinical trials; the development of cell-based therapeutic approaches for repairing damaged tissues; and the use of cutting-edge research methods—such as high throughput analysis—for identification of new candidate drugs.

-Preserve a Stable Pool of Talented New Investigators: The ideas and fresh perspectives of new investigators invigorate the research community.
-Thus, we will strive to ensure that new investigators can realize their potential for contributing to biomedical research, and that today's generation of young scientists will view research as a viable career.
+Promote a Steady and Diverse Pool of Talented New Investigators: The ideas and fresh perspectives of new investigators invigorate the research community.
+Thus, we will support efforts to bring new investigators from all backgrounds, including women, minority, and underrepresented populations, into biomedical research careers.
+We will strive to ensure that new investigators can realize their potential to contribute to biomedical research and that today's generation of aspiring scientists will view research as a viable career.
 We will foster mentorship of new investigators, and promote special consideration for funding of talented new and early stage investigators.

-Importantly, as we plan for the future, we will continue to seek and value external advice from investigators, professional scientific organizations, patient advocates and the public.
-Key sources of input will continue to be our National Advisory Council, Interagency Coordinating Committees, strategic planning processes, ad hoc planning groups, and scientific conferences and workshops.
-This input will provide a useful scientific guidepost as we make resource allocation decisions.
+As we plan for the future, we will continue to seek and value external input from investigators, professional scientific organizations, patient advocates, and the public.
+Additional key sources of input will continue to be our National Advisory Council, Interagency Coordinating Committees, strategic planning processes, ad hoc planning groups, and scientific conferences and workshops.
+This input will provide useful scientific guideposts as we plan for future research.
 Active collaboration with other components of the NIH and other federal agencies will also remain a cornerstone of NIDDK planning efforts.
 Ever-increasing knowledge and the advent of new technologies bring new scientific opportunities for alleviating and conquering the many chronic diseases within the NIDDK's mission.
 Our continuing goal will be to seize and maximize these opportunities to reduce the burden of disease and improve the public health.
 To this end, I look forward to working with the NIDDK's many stakeholders now and in the future.